chienpu/built-insight/content/courses/smart-construction-flow-integration/_index.md

 > [!NOTE]
 > This course is offered as part of the graduate curriculum at NTUT Civil Engineering, under the BuiltInsight Lab research program in semantic digital twins and automation.

-> [!NOTE]
-> This course is offered as part of the graduate curriculum at NTUT Civil Engineering, under the BuiltInsight Lab research program in semantic digital twins and automation.